Mbell42/UCSD-CodeBootCamp-09_README-Generator/README.md

 2020.02.29.2030 - I ran npm i in 'develop' folder, and audit checked/fixed two DenialOfService (D.O.S.) vulnerablilities.
 This added 'package-lock.json.'.
 This allowed me to run 'index.js' in order to test current functionality, as well as to check return from GitHub api call.
 All tests green so far.
 Next I will begin filling in generateMarkdown function in 'generateMarkdown.js', and then will complete function that calls generateMarkdown in 'index.js'.

 2020.02.29.2256 - I began filling in generateMarkdown function in 'generateMarkdown.js', and commented out console log of api get results in 'api.js'.
 For 'index.js', I completed a first pass on the promptUser() function, which should create 'test.md' and update the user, or throw an error; and then updated user prompts to include a ': ' at the end, for increased clarity to user when program is run.

+2020.02.29.2314 - I began filling in generateMarkdown function in 'generateMarkdown.js', and commented out console log of api get results in 'api.js'.
+For 'index.js', I completed a first pass on the promptUser() function, which should create 'test.md' and update the user, or throw an error; and then updated user prompts to include a ': ' at the end, for increased clarity to user when program is run.

+2020.02.29.2336 - I completed first pass of generateMarkdown function in 'generateMarkdown.js'.
+For 'index.js', I updated promptUser function.